younanna/SpikeExercise/README.md

 More idea for future: which one is better? using local database that is created within the application by coding OR using a database created from SQLite (can view all the available data on SQLite and use same database file on every device)
 - I will set overall structures for now, and think about it later..

+## Journal 5: End of a day progress and what to do next
+Completed
+- sign in page
+- login page
+- demo version of home page
+- local database

+What to do
+- Create homepage
+    - consider menu
+- use id as key (check duplicate)
+- create table for each id (user)
+- finalize database/data flow

+# Journal 6: setting interface design (time to take a break)
+Since sign in and login pages are almost set, I arrange buttons and text boxes on pages to fit into my test device, Nexus 5.
+Also I change color and font size!
+It looks good by now.
+All the functions implemented before still works well.
+Then, I move on to create an interface of home page.
+On the home page, user id will be displayed for now.
+There will be buttons that move to different pages.
+Also, there should be log out button!!
+After creating the home page, it is time to delete login_sub page, which was used for testing purpose.

+The user ID successfully displayed on the home page.
+I push the project before I remove login_sub layout to make sure nothing goes wrong from this :)